 I love the peach season!

 Can’t walk into the store without seeing at least one gorgeous display of peaches.
 Some produce stores have a whole display for every peach type.
 The scent around those display areas is just as heavenly as the taste of juicy peaches.

 All those peaches inspired me to create this amazing ginger peach chicken.
 When I was first experimenting with this dish, I didn’t expect for it to come out as delicious as it did.

 There are quite a few people out there that are dead-set against putting sweet fruit into their savory dishes and I used to be one of them.
 Fruit cooked in my dinner was just not sounding right in my mind.

 I still pause at the thought sometimes, but then I get over it very quickly and remember that it can an amazing tasting dish.
 Much like the Apple Bacon Cheddar Stuffed Chicken and adding some Lingonberry jam to Swedish Meatballs.

 That little touch of sweetness in savory dishes is just as pleasant as the touch of saltiness that we all love in desserts.
 Peaches and chicken go together very well and I hope it’s the next recipe you try.

 WHAT IS THE BEST SIDE TO SERVE WITH THIS CHICKEN:

-- If you don’t have extra time or simply don’t feel like taking extra time, add a little fresh ginger, salt, and peach puree to the water where rice is cooking.
+If you don’t have extra time or simply don’t feel like taking extra time, add a little fresh ginger, salt, and peach puree to the rice water.
 This will flavor the rice and complement the chicken nicely.

-- You can do the exact same thing if you want to substitute quinoa for rice.
+You can do the exact same thing if you want to substitute quinoa for rice or cauliflower rice.